MountainGod2/chaturbate_poller/README.md

 </div>

-**Chaturbate Poller** is a Python library and CLI for polling events from the Chaturbate API.
-It provides asynchronous event handling, logging, and optional integration with InfluxDB to store event data for analysis.
+**Chaturbate Poller** is a Python library and CLI tool for polling events from the Chaturbate API.
+It features asynchronous event handling, structured logging, and optional InfluxDB integration for analytics and monitoring.

+---

 ## Features

-- **Event Polling**: Efficiently poll events from Chaturbate’s API.
+- **Event Polling**: Retrieve real-time events from the Chaturbate API.
-- **Error Handling**: Includes backoff and retry mechanisms.
+- **Error Handling**: Built-in retries, exponential backoff, and error classification.
-- **Logging**: Console and JSON file logging for structured insights.
+- **Logging**: Supports structured JSON logs and console outputs for better debugging.
-- **Optional InfluxDB Storage**: Store events in InfluxDB for analysis or monitoring.
+- **Optional InfluxDB Integration**: Store and analyze events using InfluxDB.

+---

 ## Installation

-Ensure Python 3.11 or later is installed, then install via pip:
+Ensure Python 3.11 or later is installed, then install the package via pip:

 ```bash
 pip install chaturbate-poller
 ```

-## Configuration
+### Environment Configuration

-Create a `.env` file in your project’s root directory for API and InfluxDB credentials:
+Create a `.env` file in your project's root directory with the following:

 ```text
 CB_USERNAME="your_chaturbate_username"